 - When you reach a corner, either bend the stencil to access the corner or, if you won’t be reusing it, cut it to fit.
 Some people will gasp at that, but it definitely makes life easier!

-Step 5: Touch up
+Step 5: Touch up the stenciled areas with paint

 Using a small brush or cotton swab, go in and touch up the paint.
 A few of my dots were a little faint and small in spots I had trouble getting flush to the wall or when I didn’t wash my stencil soon enough.
 I simply dabbed paint on those spots and all was well.

-Your accent wall is complete!
+Your stenciled accent wall is complete!

 Your wall is done and looking gorgeous.
 Can you believe how much less that cost than doing wallpaper?
 Same look, 1/5 the price.